Vulnerability Severity Scoring

 We've been adding EPSS support to our security tool, LunaTrace, available on GitHub56 that automatically scans your packages for known CVEs and gives you a dashboard to filter by risk scores like CVSS and EPSS.
 (In addition to helping you quickly patch them.)

 If you'd like to see a scan of your project's dependencies, you can do so for free in a few clicks by signing up for LunaTrace and pointing it at your repo.
-If you'd like participate in testing out our EPSS support, we ask that you sign up and then message us on Slack to request access.
+If you'd like participate in testing out our EPSS support, we ask that you sign up and then message us on Discord to request access.

 Thanks for reading and we hope that you found this information about EPSS helpful!